twilson63/8pin-arweave-tutorial/README.md

 yarn
 ```

-Create a `.env`, the `.env` file will setup our environment settings for the application, we need to specify the following settings:
+Create a `app/.env`, the `.env` file will setup our environment settings for the application, we need to specify the following settings:

 > NOTE: make sure you create your `.env` file in the `app` directory.